-Recently, Metalab’s Matthew Battles published a beautiful reflection on the pioneering work of Millman Parry whose 1930s recordings sought to confirm his “Oral Formulaic Hypothesis” of the Homeric epic.
-Battles’ piece inspired me to peruse the miscellaneous correspondence in my curator’s files, where I remembered catching sight of Parry’s name when I first took the job in 2008.
-While what I discovered might at first appear to be a tedious administrative letter, its contents reveal a curious convergence—and potentially formative interchange—between the Poetry Room’s Vocarium collection and the Millman Parry collection:
+Matthew Battles (of Harvard’s metaLab) recently published an illuminating reflection on the pioneering work of Milman Parry whose 1930s recordings sought to confirm the “oral formulaic hypothesis” of the Homeric epic.
+Battles’ piece inspired me to re-examine the miscellaneous correspondence in my curator’s files, where I’d recalled catching sight of Parry’s name when I first landed the job.
+While what I discovered might at first appear to be a tedious administrative exchange, its contents reveal a curious convergence—and potentially formative intersectionality—between the Harvard Vocarium recording collection and the Millman Parry collection.

-Were Parry’s recordings of Balkan epic poets (circa 1934-35) and the early Harvard Vocarium recordings of such poets as T.S.
-Eliot (circa 1933) made with the exact same recording device?
+Were Parry’s recordings of Balkan epic poets (circa 1934-35) and the early Vocarium recordings of such Modernist innovators as T.S.
+Eliot, Ezra Pound, and Marianne Moore (circa 1933) made with the exact same recording device?

-This 1935 letter to the Vocarium’s Frederick C. Packard, Jr., indicates that (at the very least) at some point in the mid-1930s Packard and Parry were likely using the same “voice-recording instrument.”
+This 1935 letter to the Vocarium’s visionary founder Frederick C. Packard, Jr., indicates that (at the very least) at some point in the mid-1930s Packard and Parry were potentially using the same “voice-recording instrument.”
 (To be clear: we’ve never been able to ascertain exactly what kind of equipment Packard used, but this brings us one step closer).

-Again and again in the letters of this period one encounters Packard’s persistent attempts to build a library of voices at Harvard and senses at once the limitations of Depression-era resources and the way in which these financial stringencies inspired colleagues and innovators to construct crucial collaborative relationships that have benefited us to this day.
+Again and again, in the letters of this period one encounters Packard’s persistent attempts to build the world’s first “library of voices” (one that would honor orality’s role as a pivotal, shaping, socio-political force throughout history and across all cultures…. ) and senses at once the limitations of Depression-era resources and the way in which these financial stringencies inspired colleagues and innovators to construct crucial collaborative relationships that have benefited us to this day.

 Note: The cover image features the trunk of John Lomax’s car with recording equipment used during the same period that Parry and Packard were making their recordings.
 Courtesy of the Library of Congress, American Folklife Center.